PrefectHQ/prefect/README.md

 Once all components are running, you can view the UI by visiting [http://localhost:8080](http://localhost:8080).

-**Tip:** Check our [troubleshooting guide](https://docs.prefect.io/orchestration/server/troubleshooting.html) if you run into trouble starting the server.
+**Tip:** Check our [troubleshooting guide](https://docs.prefect.io/orchestration/server/troubleshooting.html) if you run into any issues starting the server.

 Please note that executing flows from the server requires at least one Prefect Agent to be running: `prefect agent local start`.